mathjax/MathJax-website/_posts/2017/2017-03-31-cdn-shutting-down.md

 Recently, CloudFlare informed us that we need to upgrade our CloudFlare plan at a significantly increased rate.
 We greatly appreciate how CloudFlare has worked with us to find a suitable solution.
 Unfortunately, we do not see an affordable way to keep the CDN.

-The MathJax Consortium and its team have come to the decision that our resources are best spent by focusing them on development and so we will retire our self-hosted CDN service on April 30, 2017.
+The MathJax Consortium and its team have come to the decision that our resources are best spent by focusing them on development and so we will retire our self-hosted CDN services at `cdn.mathjax.org` and `beta.mathjax.org` **on April 30, 2017**.

 We are proud of what the MathJax CDN has accomplished for mathematics on the web and we are grateful for everyone who has made use of it.
 We hope we can help everyone migrate to a new setup quickly and efficiently over the coming weeks.

 We believe there will be no loss to the community thanks to the many good alternatives that exist - we outline several options below.

 ## Alternative CDN providers

 The easiest way for most site owners will be to simply switch to another CDN provider.

-We recommend [cdnjs](https://cdnjs.com) which uses CloudFlare for delivery and thus provides the same level of quality as our own CDN.
+**We recommend** [cdnjs](https://cdnjs.com) which also uses CloudFlare for delivery (and on the higher "enterprise" level!).
 We have been in touch with cdnjs's maintainers and will help push future MathJax releases to cdnjs.

 For example, if you have been using the latest MathJax version (v2.7.0) change